 To get started:

-- Once your download has finished, launch Postman, as shown below.
+- Once your download has finished, install and launch Postman, as shown below.

 You can use various clients to talk to the Seven Bridges API.
 This tutorial provides examples and directions specific to using Postman, but you can also take away major points and apply them to other clients.